llvm/torch-mlir/docs/adding_abstract_interpretation_functions.md

 ## When things go wrong

-It is possible that the refinement pipeline (see [Shape and Dtype Refinement Pipeline Architecture](abstract_interp_lib.md#shape-and-dtype-refinement-pipeline-architecture)) is not able to infer the shape/dtype of a tensor with a given abstract interpretation function.
-This usually means that there is something about the function which the optimizations in `torch-simplify-shape/dtype-functions` (`lib/Dialect/Torch/Transforms/Simplify{Shape/Dtype}Calculations.cpp`) cannot handle.
+It is possible that the refinement pipeline (see [Shape and Dtype Refinement Pipeline Architecture](abstract_interp_lib.md#shape-and-dtype-refinement-pipeline-architecture)) is not able to infer the shape or dtype of a tensor with a given abstract interpretation function.
+This usually means that there is something about the function which the optimizations in `torch-simplify-shape-functions` and `torch-simplify-dtype-functions` (`lib/Dialect/Torch/Transforms/SimplifyShapeCalculations.cpp`, `lib/Dialect/Torch/Transforms/SimplifyDtypeCalculations.cpp`) cannot handle.

 To debug this, the overall goal is to pinpoint the IR construct that is not